Friday, March 25th was the anniversary of the fire.

 A brigade of modern activists, including scholars and artists alike, keep the act of remembering this heart-breaking piece of NYC history vivid and relevant.
 From this collective work, grew an organization: Remember The Triangle Fire Coalition and each year in March, many events invite young and old alike, to gather for further exploration, honor, and learning.
 Please join one of these events virtually, by visiting the Remember website, and by reading on and linking to the special offerings throughout this article.

 For those who are unfamiliar with the Triangle Factory Fire, this was a devastating fire in the middle of downtown NYC at the turn of the century, in which 146 garment workers died.
 The circumstances of the fire painted a stark picture of class disparity in which the sacrificial working poor sewed the fancy fashions for the sophisticated elite, without union representation or necessary workplace protections.
-The majority of the fire victims were young Italian and Jewish immigrant women.
+The majority of the fire victims were young Italian and Jewish immigrant girls and women.

 It is time to tell the story, perhaps for the first time, perhaps again.
 Take it into your own voice!
 Artists, activists, scholars, and even school teachers have told the Triangle story in many ways over the years.
 Operas, songs, poetry… there’s an open archive of materials to browse.